 Blue Hour Odyssey

-Blue Hour Odyssey is a game by the video game cooperative Cooking With Goblins, of which I am a member.
+Blue Hour Odyssey was developed by the video game cooperative Cooking With Goblins, of which I am a member.
 The game can be found here.

 The intent was always for the world to be dark in a literal sense, without the stories set within in it being dark in tone.